Korean pop music concert draws thousands of Japanese fans

-SAITAMA, Japan (Reuters) - Thousands of fans have turned out near Tokyo to see their favorite “K-pop” stars in a display of how popular South Korean pop music is in Japan despite years of chilled relations between the two countries.
+SAITAMA, Japan, April 24 (Reuters) - Thousands of fans have turned out near Tokyo to see their favourite “K-pop” stars in a display of how popular South Korean pop music is in Japan despite years of chilled relations between the two countries.

 Groups such as INFINITE, Block B, GOT7, Supernova, SISTAR were among the musicians performing at the indoor Saitama Super Arena for their showcase concert “M Countdown”.